Buildkit

 Workflow

-Instead of the common approach of building everything in a Dockerfile
+Instead of the common approach of building everything in a Dockerfile it is generally preferred to build the

 application outside the container build process and copy the result into the container.
 Builds on the outside will